Sweat Equity – The Dangers of Giving up Too Much Equity Too Soon

 Equity should NEVER be traded off for ‘one-off’ services provided by agencies and freelancers, i.e., product development, branding, and marketing.

-Sweat equity: The founders short-term view vs. the investors long-term perspective
+Sweat equity: short-term vs. long-term

 The problem is too many founders think short-term.
 They trade equity to access resources they need that they can’t currently afford, without thinking about the repercussions that may have on the future.